Battle of Saguntum (75 BC): Background

 Threatened by Sertorius' successes, the Senate in Rome upgraded Hispania Ulterior to a proconsular province and sent the proconsul Quintus Caecilius Metellus Pius with a large army to fight him.
-Sertorius used guerrilla tactics so effectively he wore down Metellus to the point of exhaustion while Sertorius' legate Lucius Hirtuleius defeated the governor of Hispania Citerior, Marcus Domitius Calvinus.
+Sertorius used guerrilla tactics so effectively that he wore down Metellus to the point of exhaustion while Sertorius' legate Lucius Hirtuleius defeated the governor of Hispania Citerior, Marcus Domitius Calvinus.
 In 76 BC the government in Rome decided to send Pompey and an even larger army to help Metellus.
 In the same year Sertorius was joined by Marcus Perpenna, who brought with him the remnants of the army of Marcus Aemilius Lepidus, the rebel consul of 78 BC.
 Thus reinforced, Sertorius decided to try and take the Iberian east coast (because the cities there supported his enemies).
 His first target was the city of Lauron where he outgeneraled Pompey and massacred a large part of his army (see: the battle of Lauron).

 In 75 BC Sertorius decided to take on Metellus and leave the battered Pompey to his legates Perpenna and Gaius Herennius.
 Pompey defeated his opponents in a battle near Valentia forcing Sertorius to come and take charge of the situation.
 Metellus used the change in command to defeat Hirtuleius, left in charge of the Sertorian western army, at the Battle of Italica and marched after Sertorius.
 Pompey and Sertorius, not wanting to wait for Metellus, met at the Battle of Sucro, which ended in a draw.
 Sertorius had to give up his conquest of the Iberian east coast and withdrew inland.
 Metellus and Pompey followed him to "Saguntum" (probably not Saguntum on the coast, for he had withdrawn inland, but one of the many Segontias in Celtiberia).